prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 ### Server adapter cookie sync

-When Prebid Server reaches out to each bidder adapter (i.e. SSP, exchange, etc), it needs to have the user's ID for that SSP available.
+When Prebid Server reaches out to each bidder adapter (e.g. an SSP), it needs to have the user's ID for that bidder available.

-In order to make these IDs available, Prebid Server and PrebidJS work together to build up a "match table" stored in the 'uids' cookie of Prebid Server's domain.
-Here's an example of what the match table might look like logically:
+In order to make these IDs available, Prebid Server and PrebidJS work together to build up a 'match table' stored in the `uids` cookie of Prebid Server's domain.
+Here's an example of what the match table looks like:

 {% highlight bash %}
 pubmatic: 1111111